 General Journal Accounting

-Double entry bookkeeping is the most common method of general journal accounting.
+Double entry bookkeepingDouble Entry BookkeepingDouble Entry Accounting System is an accounting approach which states that each & every business transaction is recorded in at least 2 accounts, i.e., a Debit & a Credit.
+Furthermore, the number of transactions entered as the debits must be equivalent to that of the credits. is the most common method of general journal accounting.
 Every business transactionBusiness TransactionA business transaction is the exchange of goods or services for cash with third parties (such as customers, vendors, etc.).
 The goods involved have monetary and tangible economic value, which may be recorded and presented in the company's financial statements. is done by an exchange between two accounts.
-There are two equal and opposite accounts for all the transactions namely credit and debits.
-Hence, when a transaction is recorded in a journal it debits one account and credits the other.
+There are two equal and opposite accounts for all the transactions, namely credit and debits.
+Hence, when a transaction records in a journal, it debits one account and credits the other.

 General Journal Format